ChiLiubio/microeco/README.md

 pip install argparse
 ```

-If the installation is too slow to be failed, use -i select the appropriate mirror, for example, in China, you can use:
+If the installation is too slow and failed, use -i select the appropriate mirror, for example, in China, you can use:

 ```python
 pip install numpy -i https://pypi.douban.com/simple/